Applying and enrolling

 How to apply for Security Studies

-Admission and registration for the International Bachelor in Psychology (IBP) programme at Leiden University consists of the following five steps.
-Please read the procedure carefully and make sure to fulfil all steps in time.
+Admission and registration for the Bachelor Security Studies (CROHO code 59320) consists of several steps.
+Please read the procedure carefully and make sure to fulfill all steps in time.

 If your previous education is a Dutch VWO diploma, you can skip this step.

 All other applicants have to apply via Leiden University’s Online Application System.
 You can use this online form if you are an international student (you hold a non-Dutch passport from outside the EU and/or you are seeking admission on the basis of a diploma that was obtained outside the Netherlands or an International or European Baccalaureate).
 Or if you qualify to apply for admission via the Colloquium Doctum procedure.

 University bachelor’s programmes in the Netherlands only have a September intake.
 Please note that the University has to have received your complete application – including the 100 euro application fee for non-VWO students – before the application deadlines stated below.
 Although late applications may not necessarily be refused, the processing of your application may be seriously delayed if you apply after these deadlines:

 - April 1st: application deadline for foreign students who require a visa and/or assistance in finding housing in The Hague;